[I]

 • a: emotional Assessment (whereby facts are laden with Attitudes)

-These constructs logically characterize the emotional process and are the result of logical analysis (into the self-evidently orthogonal dimensions of fact vs attitude vs action) rather than empirical study.
+These constructs logically characterize the emotional process.
+They are the result of necessary logical analysis (into the self-evidently orthogonal dimensions of external fact vs internal attitude vs action) rather than empirical study.

 Any organism which reacts to its environment with any degree of situational appropriateness, that is, is capable of multiple actions or responses such as directional movement or distinguishing food from non-food, (hence this applies to paramecium as well as to human) and has evolved priority selecting and implementing systems, can be understood in light of these constructs: can be considered to itself take note of facts (P), to evaluate those facts according to a motivational hierarchy (E), and to implement its motivational assessment (X).